-Users can be assigned an initial starting credit.
+In Education or Small/Medium Enterprise installations, users can be assigned an initial starting credit.
 This ensures they have funds in their account as soon as the system is enabled.
 An option also exists to control what happens when users run out of credit/quota.
 If you are evaluating PaperCut NG it might be appropriate not to disable printing when a users funds run out.
 This way you can be assured that user printing is not disrupted during the evaluation.
 These settings may be changed after setup.